padus/shelly/garage_door_opener/readme.md

 #### Shelly Website:

-1. Set the Shelly button type to "detached" so that the internal relay and the external Reed switch will have independent states:
+1. Set the Shelly button type to "detached" so that the internal relay and the external Reed switch will have independent states.<br><br>
+    Important:
+    - if you are using a NC (Normally Closed) Reed switch, select the "Reverse input" checkbox
+    - if you are using a NO (Normally Open) Reed switch, leave the "Reverse input" checkbox unselected

     <img src="https://github.com/mircolino/shelly/raw/main/garage_door_opener/images/02_detached.png" width="40%" height="40%">